instadeepai/Mava/docs/create_system.md

 In order to create a new system in Mava, a system class must be defined that inherits from the base [`System`](https://github.com/instadeepai/Mava/blob/7b11a082ba790e1b2c2f0acd633ff605fffbe768/mava/systems/jax/system.py#L28) class.
 The `design` method must then be overwritten return a [`DesignSpec`](https://github.com/instadeepai/Mava/blob/7b11a082ba790e1b2c2f0acd633ff605fffbe768/mava/specs.py#L161) object containing all the components to be used by a particular system.
 A default system config may also be created as a `dataclass` which contains the default system hyperparameters to be used.

-These are the defined arguments for `system.build()`, but we emphasize that the build is adaptable enough to add or remove some of them:

-- `environment_factory` - used to construct the environment.

-- `network_factory` - used to construct the agent networks.

-- `logger_factory` - used to construct the loggers.

-- `experiment_path` - the destination to save the experiment results.

-- `optimizer` - the optimiser used by the trainer to updated the agent weights.

-- `run_evaulator` - a flag indicating weather a seperate environment process should be run that tracks the system's performance using Tensorboard and possibly gameplay recordings.

-- `sample_batch_size` - the batch size to use in the trainer when updating the agent networks.

-- `num_epochs` - the number of epochs to train on sampled data before discarding it.

-- `num_executors` - the number of experience generators (workers) to run in parallel.

-- `multi_process` - determines wheather the code is run using multiple processes or using a single process.
-We are using the multiple processor setup for faster training.

-- `record_every` - determines how often the evaluator should record a gameplay video.

 Please consider the following example where a IPPO system is created:

 ```python